Skip to main content

 Trucker's Favorite Corn vegetable Feb 15 Feb 22 Transplant May 8 – May 18

-Turnip root_vegetable Feb 22 Direct Sow Apr 13 – Apr 23
+Turnip root vegetable Feb 22 Direct Sow Apr 13 – Apr 23

 Velvet Queen Sunflowers flower Feb 8 Feb 15 Transplant May 1 – May 16